 Medium-Duty Vehicle Idle Reduction Strategies

 Typical medium-duty trucks include utility, courier, and package delivery trucks.
 Some utility trucks, such as bucket trucks, idle to provide power for the truck’s primary work function.
-Other trucks idle to provide internet, heating, ventilation, and air conditioning (HVAC) for drivers waiting in queue to make pick-ups or deliveries or who are working in their vehicles.
+Other trucks idle to provide heating, ventilation, and air conditioning (HVAC) for drivers waiting in queue to make pick-ups or deliveries or who are working in their vehicles.
 Educating drivers about the use of idle reduction technologies can help save fuel and reduce emissions.
 Two fact sheets, Work Truck Idling Reduction and Idling Reduction for Emergency and Other Service Vehicles, provide more information for specific vehicle types.

 Modify Driver Behavior